-Sallie Harrison Chapter Junior Members paging at 112th State Conference of the Florida State Society of the Daughters of the American Revolution
+Sallie Harrison Chapter Junior Members paging at 2017 State Conference of Florida State Society of the Daughters of the American Revolution

-The Sallie Harrison Chapter was honored to be represented by three of our Junior Members, who served as pages at the 112th State Conference of the Florida State Society in April 2014.
+The Sallie Harrison Chapter was honored to be represented by six of our Junior Members, who served as pages at the 115th State Conference of the Florida State Society in March 2017.
 As pages, they supported the conferences activities and events through setting up the meeting, lunches, and working in the Junior Shop.

-Each year, our chapter recognizes our Outstanding Junior.
+Each year, our chapter recognizes our Outstanding Junior Member.
 This is a way to honor young women who have truly promoted the aims and purposes of the National Society, as well as participated in community activities.
-We are proud of our 2013-2014 Outstanding Junior, Christine Bevc.
+We are proud of our Outstanding Junior, Honorary Chapter Regent Sara White.

 Chapter Outstanding Junior

 Past Outstanding Junior Members